 Step One: Prepare the Dye Bath.
 Start by pouring boiling water into a bucket or bowl.
 Then, add the dye appropriate for the fabric you intend to dye into the water.
 Then, add your dye to the hot water.
 The result you want to achieve will determine the quantity of dye that should be added to the water.
 For instance, if you want the fabric to be extremely dark, go ahead and pour the entire dye into the water.
-If not, follow the instruction on the bottle of the dye.
+If not, follow the instructions on the bottle of the dye.

 Tip: If your goal is to achieve a vibrant color, add table salt to the mix.

 Step Two: Once you’ve successfully created your dye bath, proceed to put your piece of clothing in the dye bath.
 Immerse your piece of clothing into the water with a Spatula or Spoon.
 Keep turning the clothing in the dye bath to ensure that the dye bath penetrates the different parts of the clothing.

 Tip: Soaking your piece of fabric for a long adds vibrancy to the result.

 Step Three: After turning the clothe in the dye bath, leave them to soak for 30-60 minutes.

 Step Four: Pour out the dye bath into the sink or tub with the fabric in it so that the dye bath makes its way down the drain.
 Leave the fabric in the sink.

 Step Five: To enhance the color of the dye on your fabric and ensure the dye doesn’t fade off anytime soon, add dye fixatives generously all over the freshly dyed fabric while it nests in the sink or tub.
 After adding dye fixatives on the fabric, give the fixatives 20 minutes to star them into the fabric.